 Let’s cover all aspects of the Siberian Husky’s natural tendencies, if they’re protective and if it’s possible to train your Husky to be protective.

-Are Huskies Protective?
+Are Huskies Naturally Protective?

 Contrary to what many people think, Huskies make terrible guard dogs as they are more likely to lick and befriend an intruder, than stop or deter them.
 With Huskies, their arms are open wide!

-Would a Husky Protect its Owner?
+Would a Husky Protect Its Owner?

 A common question, mostly from current Husky owners, is whether or not their Husky would protect them from an attack, either from another dog or person.